dls4585/SP_PRJ/prj4/Phase2 folder/README.txt

 Project4 - Phase2

+functions of shell :
+    shell can process piped commands.

 myshell.{h,c} :
-    main source and header file to execute myshell for Phase1.
+    main source and header file to execute myshell for Phase2.

 myshell_func.c  :
     source file that includes implementation of functions defined in myshell.h.